kunrex/Pepper.bot/README.md

 1. Clone the repo on your local system and open it up on your prefered IDE or Code Editor.
 ### Creating and Setting up The Bot
-2. Open a new Browser window and search **Discord Developer Portal** or click the link below https://discord.com/developers/docs/intro
+2. Open a new Browser window and search **Discord Developer Portal** or click the link below\n https://discord.com/developers/docs/intro
 3. Navigate to the Applicates window and select **New Application**.
 This application is your bot
 4. Fill in the details for the bot like the name and description.